bram-ivs/IvSPythonRepository/readme.txt

     export PYTHONPATH=/home/YOURNAME/python:$PYTHONPATH

 Warning: don't put ~/python/ivs in your Python path, but just ~/python.

+* Updating your own clone of the IvS python repository to the most recent version can be done with

+    $ cd ivs
+    $ git pull

+* The IvS Python repository contains mostly python routines.
+Some of the time-critical functions, however, are written in fortran.
+To compile them you can run

+    $ python ivs/config.py compile

+If you want to specify your own fortran compiler you can do so with

+    $ python ivs/config.py compile f77

+Warning: always compile the modules from the parent directory.

+Note: sometimes the compilation process fails.
+If so, try to compile spectra/pyrotin4.f manually, and then retry the automatic compilation:

+    $ cd spectra/
+    $ f2py --fcompiler=gfortran -c pyrotin4.f -m pyrotin4
+    $ cd ../
+    $ python config.py compile

+* In the config file you may also change the paths where the data catalogs (variable: data_dir) can be found, if you are not using the default locations.

 * To generate the documentation, simply run the script